Luis Arraez Player Props: Marlins vs. Padres

 Luis Arraez At The Plate

+- Arraez has an OPS of .894, fueled by an OBP of .432 to go with a slugging percentage of .462.
+All three of those stats are tops among Miami hitters this season.

-- Among the qualified hitters in MLB, he ranks first in batting average, first in on-base percentage, and 57th in slugging.
+- Among qualifying hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 60th in slugging.

-- Arraez will look to extend his four-game hitting streak.
-He's batting .316 in his last outings.
+- Arraez enters this game on a five-game hitting streak.
+During his last games, he's hitting .421.

-- Arraez has reached base via a hit in 40 games this year (of 49 played), and had multiple hits in 20 of those games.
+- In 82.0% of his 50 games this season, Arraez has picked up at least one hit.
+He's also had 21 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.